eclipse-archived/ceylon-lang.org/README.md

     bundle install

-Note that if someone updates Awestruct or any dependent gem via the `Gemfile` dependency management, you need to rerun `bundle install`.
+Note that if someone updates Awestruct or any dependent gem via the `Gemfile` dependency management, you need to rerun `bundle install`, but before that you have to delete the `Gemfile.lock` file.

 ## Serve the site locally